 If you want to increase the chances of getting a low Bank of America credit card interest rate, you should make sure your credit is as good as possible before applying.
 Doing anything you can to bump up your income can also make a difference.
 But if you pay your credit card bill in full every month, you won’t ever have to worry about the interest rate.

-Generally, the better your credit history, the better the interest rate.
-For example, the Bank of America Cash Rewards Mastercard interest rate ranges from 16.24% to 26.24%, depending on your credit.
-Credit card type also affects the interest rate.
-Most secured credit cards offer a single rate, like Capital One Secured: 26.99% (V).
-Rewards cards like Citi ThankYou Premier – 17.49% to 25.49% (V) – often have higher maximum interest rates to compensate for the additional benefits.
-This could also be a sign that more than just people with excellent credit can get approved.
+Rewards cards like the Citi Premier® Card – 19.74% to 27.74% (V) – often have higher maximum interest rates to compensate for the additional benefits.
+This could also be a sign that more than just people with good credit can get approved.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.